utilitywarehouse/kafka-manifests/mirror-maker-2/README.md

 This is why it is also useful when migrating between clusters and even upgrading kafka to newer versions.

+## Kustomization bases in this repo
+ - [flexible](/flexible): this is a minimal base which is fully customizable through a properties file loaded from a ConfigMap.
+A [sample](flexible/config/connect-mirror-maker-sample.properties) showing the supported properties is included.
+ - [active-passive with SSL support](/active-passive-ssl): this base uses a mirror-maker 2 [predefined configuration template](active-passive-ssl/config/connect-mirror-maker-template.properties) that is customised through environment variables.
+This is done in an init container.
+   The template is configured for an active-passive replication, and supports SSL enabled Kafka clusters. mirror-maker 2 connects to SSL enabled Kafla clusters by using password encrypted JKS truststore and keystore.
+   With this base you can pass these passwords directly from Kubernetes secrets through environment variables.

 ## References
 - https://cwiki.apache.org/confluence/pages/viewpage.action?pageId=27846330
 - https://cwiki.apache.org/confluence/display/KAFKA/KIP-382%3A+MirrorMaker+2.0